Av3nger123/artemis/README.md

 ## Working:

-1. **Pre and Post Scripts**: Implement support for pre and post scripts that can be executed before and after API requests.
-This feature will allow users to perform additional setup or cleanup tasks, such as setting up test data or logging.
-(Status: Backlog)

-2. **New Assertion Addition for Response Body**: Introduce new assertion options specifically for validating response bodies.
-This could include assertions for checking specific JSON elements, comparing response bodies with expected patterns, or validating response structures against predefined schemas.
-(Status: Backlog)

-3. **Sequential and Concurrent Modes**: Introduce support for both sequential and concurrent execution modes.
+1. **Sequential and Concurrent Modes**: Introduce support for both sequential and concurrent execution modes.
 Sequential mode ensures that API requests are executed one after another, while concurrent mode allows for parallel execution of API requests, optimizing test execution time.
 (Status: In Progress)

-4. **Enhanced logging and reporting**: Implement more detailed logging and reporting features to provide deeper insights into test results and execution process.
-(Status: Backlog)
+2. **Enhanced logging and reporting**: Implement more detailed logging and reporting features to provide deeper insights into test results and execution process.

-5. **New YAML Format for Better Developer Experience (DX)**: Introduce a new YAML format optimized for better developer experience (DX).
-This format aims to enhance readability, maintainability, and ease of use for configuring API requests and testing scenarios.
 (Status: Backlog)